A discussion on the symmetry of relativistic Vlasov gas and its accretion in Kerr-Newman black hole: Numerical Results

-The following employs numerical methods to investigate the accretion rates of Kerr black holes, RN black holes, and extreme KN ($a^{2}+Q^{2} \to 1$) black holes, focusing on their dependence on the rotation parameter $a$ and electric charge $Q$.
-Specific accretion rates are denoted as
+We now employ numerical methods to investigate accretion rates for characteristic black hole configurations: Kerr, Reissner-Nordstr\"om(RN), and extremal Kerr-Newman(KN) black holes ($a^{2}+Q^{2} \to 1$), focusing on their dependencies on the rotation parameter $a$ and electric charge $Q$.
+The accretion rates $\dot{\mathcal{Q}}$ are defined as:

-where parameters $a$ and $Q$ vary within $[0,1]$.
-In the subsequent plots, the abscissa represents $x=a$ for both the Kerr and KN$_{a}$ curves, whereas for the RN and KN$_{Q}$ curves, the abscissa corresponds to $x=1-Q$.
+with parameters $a, Q \in [0,1]$.
+In subsequent plots, the abscissa represents $x=a$ for Kerr and Kerr-Newman$_{a}$ curves, while for RN and Kerr-Newman$_{Q}$ curves, it corresponds to $x=1-Q$.

+Figs. \ref{M1} and \ref{E1} present the normalized mass and energy accretion rates for characteristic black holes.
+Fig. \ref{M1} reveals distinct rotational dependencies: the mass accretion rate $\dot{\mathcal{M}}$ for Kerr black holes decreases with increasing rotation parameter $a$, consistent with established theoretical frameworks \cite{Cieslik-Mach(2022)}.
+Similarly, Reissner-Nordstr\"om black holes exhibit decreasing mass accretion $\dot{\mathcal{M}}$ with increasing charge parameter $Q$.
+In contrast, extremal Kerr-Newman black holes demonstrate monotonic enhancement of accretion rate parameters with increasing $a$ (equivalently decreasing $Q$).
+Comparing the cases at different temperatures, we find that the relative accretion rates for the low-temperature case ($z=10$) are overall slightly larger than those for the finite-temperature case ($z=1$), and this deviation becomes gradually more pronounced as $Q$ increases.
+It is worth noting that, for our chosen plotting parameters, when $z=1$, $\dot{\mathcal{M}}_{S}=89.2, \dot{\mathcal{E}}_{S}=87.2$; when $z=10$, $\dot{\mathcal{M}}_{S}=149.1, \dot{\mathcal{E}}_{S}=144.4$.
+Therefore, the absolute accretion rates also increase as $z$ increases.